Tips and Tools for Rebuilding Your Credit

 Obtaining your official reports

 One of the best ways to start diagnosing your credit situation is to obtain your official credit reports.
 This might sound like a pain but, thanks to a federal mandate, it’s actually relatively painless these days.
-By visiting AnnualCreditReport.com, you can obtain your reports from Equifax, Experian, and TransUnion once per year for free.
+By visiting AnnualCreditReport.com, you can obtain your reports from Equifax, Experian, and TransUnion once per year for free — although all three bureaus are currently allowing for free reports to be obtained weekly.

 The first thing you’ll want to look for on these reports are any errors.
 Mistakes can happen and, unfortunately, these errors could be dragging your score down.
 If you do find a mistake or have questions about certain aspects of your report, you can either contact the creditor reporting the error or file a dispute with the proper credit bureau.
 Also, as you go through the dispute process and/or attempt to work with creditors, be sure to keep detailed notes and retain supporting paperwork to help ensure the problems are fixed properly.